waner05/AppVolumeController/README.md

 # AppVolumeController
 This project is a volume controller that uses an ESP32 microcontroller, a KY-040 rotary encoder, and a GC9A01 round TFT display to control and visualize the audio levels of selected applications on a Windows PC.
 A python desktop client is communicated through UART to dynamically adjusts volume and application icon for the selected Windows processes in real time.

+The volume arc is precalculated on setup and kept in a buffer for fast transitions.
+The active app icons are also cached for fast use.

 I lowkey made this so I don't have to tab out of a game to decrease volume of spotify and discord calls